MoniMurray/shopping-list/README.md

 I like to include a palette of the colour scheme here, my favourite site for creating a colour palette is coolors, but there are lots of other sites that also do the same thing, like ColorSpace, Muzli Colors, Adobe Colour Wheel and Canva to name a few.

 Typography

+Google Fonts was used for the following fonts:

+Roboto is used as a traditional, backup font.

+Nanum Myeongjo is used for the header text on the site, Regular 400 weight.
+It is a sans-serif font.

+Caveat font is used for the shopping list items, SemiBold 600 weight.
+It is a cursive font and suits a traditional handwritten shopping list style.

 If you've imported fonts to use in your project, add some information about them here.
 You can include information like:

 Why did you choose the font you have?
 Is this an accessibly friendly font?
 What weights have you included?